 When with others in a public place, never reveal in a loud voice where you are going…

-if it is a place where you could be attacked, such as parking garage, ATM, or any sparsely populated area.
+especially if it is a place where you could be attacked, such as parking garage, ATM, or any sparsely populated area.
 You never know when a potential predator could be watching and listening.
 Remember, predators commonly blend in with everyone else; you can only recognize them by their behavior.

 Psychopaths, sociopaths, psychotic